 Our courses are rigorous and have been developed and are taught by BCBAs who are very familiar with the BACB exam, so we are confident that are students will do well.
 BACB publishes data on how students from programs at different schools have done, and for 2016, UML students achieved a 74% pass rate, which we believe might be the highest such rate in the country for large fully online programs.

 We do have a Psychology master's program in Autism Studies, and you can transfer all your ABA courses toward that degree, which also includes a university-approved practicum that will fulfill all the required supervised experience hours.
-Our College of Education has an M.Ed. in Curriculum and Instruction/Autism Studies toward which up to 15 of these credits may be transferred.
+Our School of Education has an M.Ed. in Curriculum and Instruction/Autism Studies toward which up to 15 of these credits may be transferred.

 UMass Lowell is a fully accredited institution, and as long as you earn a grade of B or better you can usually petition to transfer credits toward a relevant degree (i.e. Special Education, Applied Behavioral Analysis).
 However, the decision about accepting transfer credits is always up to the other college or university.